City Guide for: Polis, Cyprus

 Paphos Archaeological Park

 Step back in time at the Paphos Archaeological Park, a UNESCO World Heritage site.
-Explore remarkably well-preserved Roman villas adorned with intricate mosaic floors depicting scenes from mythology.
-Wander through the ancient Odeon, a restored amphitheater still used for performances, and marvel at the ruins of the Agora, the heart of ancient Paphos.
+Explore remarkably well-preserved Roman villas adorned with intricate mosaic floors depicting scenes from Greek mythology.
+Wander through the ancient Odeon, a restored amphitheater still used for performances, and marvel at the ruins of the Agora and the Asklepion.
 This park offers a fascinating glimpse into Cyprus's rich history and is a must-see for history buffs.

 Travel Time